-Many of these NEROs may change into ZEROs where you have to stay overnight if you are unable to charge your devices fast enough in the time in town you have.
+Many of these NEROs may change into ZEROs where you have to stay overnight if you cannot charge your devices fast enough in the time in town you have.

-This is why you need to have a quality wall charger, preferably with the quick charge functionality that helps devices and power banks charge in a faster time.
+This is why you need to have a quality wall charger, preferably with a quick charge functionality that helps devices and power banks charge faster.

-My favorite has always been Anker for high-quality manufacturing and long lifespans while also being very small and lightweight for a single wall charger port like this Nano.
+My favorite has always been Anker for high-quality manufacturing and long lifespans while being very small and lightweight for a single-wall charger port like this Nano.

-They also built what I feel may be a game-changer for me in that it is a wall charger and a power bank in one, this unit is quite interesting and is my next purchase for my continual pack optimization.
+They also built what I feel may be a game-changer for me in that it is a wall charger and a power bank in one.
+This unit is quite intriguing and is my next purchase for my continual pack optimization.

-This will be for thee devices that run on batteries and can’t just be recharged with a power bank, these can be replaceable batteries which are cheaper and easier to find, or rechargeable batteries.
+This will be for the devices that run on batteries and can’t just be recharged with a power bank.
+These can be replaceable batteries, which are cheaper and easier to find, or rechargeable batteries.

 Finding Outlets to Charge Along the Way

-If your device is low on battery and the next stop isn’t for another few days then this might not work, when you come across a power outlet though note that it does cost someone money to get power and to ask permission to use the outlet.
+If your device is low on battery and the next stop isn’t for another few days, this might not work.
+When you come across a power outlet, though, note that it does cost someone money to get power and to ask permission to use the outlet.

 Storing Electronics & Gadgets in a Pack

-For electronics you always need to be cautious about water, as a large part of days on the trail can feature rain, managing a simple way to keep your electronics dry should be a focus.
+For electronics, you must always be cautious about water, as many days on the trail can feature rain.
+Managing a simple way to keep your electronics dry should be a focus.

-For myself I purchased Dyneema bags from Hilltop packs that are labeled with a battery as this helps me to understand at a glance what I put into the bag, I would suggest always getting a roll-top bag and not drawstring to maintain this water safety.
+For myself, I purchased Dyneema bags from Hilltop packs that are labeled with a battery, as this helps me to understand at a glance what I put into the bag.
+I would suggest always getting a roll-top bag and not a drawstring to maintain this water safety.

-You can always go the inexpensive route and use a ziplock bag but to me, I worry that I will snag it and make a hole in the plastic leading to a catastrophic failure to my gear without my knowledge.
+You can always go the inexpensive route and use a ziplock bag, but I worry that I will snag it and make a hole in the plastic, leading to a catastrophic failure of my gear without my knowledge.